PaulStapel/PaulStapel.github.io/content/handling-user-input.md

     public void Update()
     {
-        Command command = commandProvider.GetCommand(); // Poll the command
-        command.Execute(this); // Execute command on this entity.
+        foreach (var command in commandProvider.GetCommands()) // Poll the commands command.Execute(this); // Execute each command
     }
 }
 ```